 Develop a comprehensive 5-year strategic housing plan to create affordable, accessible, and inclusive housing that supports the whole individual by improving services, funding, communication, and statewide coordination to eliminate barriers to quality, affordable, and accessible housing for the identified population.

 Further the plan includes five goals with one focusing on increasing coordination among state agencies.
-The plan is scheduled to complete development and begin implementation in 2023.
+The plan is complete and scheduled to be released in the fall of 2024.